will-save/will-save-the-transcriber/episodes/threefold_conspiracy_book_1/episode_1_arrays_start_at_zero.md

 **[00:57:58 - 00:58:02]** Nico sees Zentuko take out his azimuth laser pistol slowly.

-**[00:58:03 - 00:58:08]** After a moment of observation, Nico notices and Tuco's eyes are drawn to the distance.
+**[00:58:03 - 00:58:08]** After a moment of observation, Nico notices and Zentuco's eyes are drawn to the distance.

 **[00:58:08 - 00:58:17]** He sees a small flash and has just enough time to register the meaning before a large, vesk arm swings around him, pulling him to the ground.